rdbliss/rdbliss.github.io/_pages/cv.md

     * Supplemental instructor for MAT-120 (Introduction to Functions) and MAT-241 (Proof and Logic).
     * University tutor in mathematics and computer science.
+    * Summer supplemental instructor for MAT-120 and MAT-130.

 Programming languages and computers
 ===================================